-Follow-up care (necessary to ensure continued successful contact lens wear) should include routine periodic progress examinations, management of specific problems, if any, and a review with the patient of the wear schedule, daily wear modality, and proper lens handling procedures.

-Recommended Follow-up Examination Schedule (complications and specific problems should be managed on an individual patient basis):

-- 1. One week from the initial lens dispensing to patient

-- 2. One month post-dispensing

-- 3. Every three to six months thereafter
+- Follow-up care (necessary to ensure continued successful contact lens wear) should include routine periodic progress examinations, management of specific problems, if any, and a review with the patient of the wear schedule, lens replacement schedule, and proper lens care and handling procedures. - Recommended Follow-up Examination Schedule (complications and specific problems should be managed on an individual patient basis): - 1.
+One week from the initial lens dispensing to patient - 2.
+One month post-dispensing - 3.
+Every three to six months thereafter